I’m pretty much over my cold, except the occasional cough and continued draining of the Strategic Mucus Reserve.

 Also charged in the indictment was Madigan’s longtime confidant, Michael McClain, a former state legislator and lobbyist who is facing separate charges alleging he orchestrated an alleged bribery scheme by Commonwealth Edison.

 Illinois’ state government has long been reputed to be among the most corrupt in the nation, with “The Combine” running a corrupt insider pay-for-play operation.
-Democrats have controlled the Illinois House of representatives for the psat quarter century, but The Combine includes members of both parties.
+Democrats have controlled the Illinois House of representatives for the past quarter century, but The Combine includes members of both parties.

 Back to Madigan: